indahchairunnisa-studio/guess-the-word-game/README.md

 # guess-the-word-game
 An exciting word guessing game to practice vocabulary and thinking skills.
 Guess words from various categories with a unique timer at each level.
 Suitable for all ages, fun and challenging!

-**⚠️ Note: This game requires an active internet connection to play**.
+**⚠️ Note: This game requires an active internet connection to play.**

 **🎮 Features:**
   - Multiple word categories with increasing difficulty.